-Again we use our drawing tool (pencil) as a measuring device.
+Again, use your drawing tool (pencil) as a measuring device.
 This time for angles.

 This is one of the best techniques for drawing accurately from observation.

-In the next example, we check Goku's angle of eyes and then check if our drawing is accurate (and correct the angle if we need to).
+In the next example, I measured Goku's angle of eyes, and then checked if my drawing is accurate, or I need to correct the angle.

-We do the same for each part we want to draw accurately.
+I did the same for each part I wanted to draw accurately.

 Make sure to rotate the pencil left or right to find the angle.

 Do NOT rotate the pencil forward or back.
-The world is 3-dimensional but our paper is 2-dimensional.
+The world is 3-dimensional, but your paper is 2-dimensional (you cannot measure depth).

-With time (and practice), we learn to see the angles in our mind without using a pencil to measure them.
+With time (and practice), you will see the angles without using a pencil to measure them.

 Overlapping means an object that covers part of another object.